Built by Metorial, the integration platform for agentic AI.

 • issue_number (required): Issue number to comment on

-• body (required): Comment content
+• body (required): Comment text

 create_pull_request

-Create a new pull request to merge changes from one branch into another.
+Create a new pull request between branches.

 Parameters: